Music Performance Level 3

 Entry Requirements

-• 5 GCSEs (9-4) including English, or satisfactory results (Merit/Distinction) in a relevant level 2 qualification
+• 5 GCSEs (9-4) including English, or Level 2 Functional Skills equivalent, or satisfactory results (Merit/Distinction) in a relevant level 2 qualification

 • An audition to demonstrate musical ability at Grade 4/5 or equivalent